bitnami/containers/bitnami/opencart/README.md

  If you are using docker-compose your data will be persistent as long as you don't remove `mariadb_data` and `opencart_data` and `apache_data` volumes.

+To avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/tutorials/dockervolumes/).
+Alternatively you can make use of volume plugins to host the volume data.

 > **Note!** If you have already started using your application, follow the steps on [backing](#backing-up-your-application) up to pull the data from your running container down to your host.

 ### Mount persistent folders in the host using docker-compose

-This requires a sightly modification from the from the `docker-compose.yml` template previously shown:
+This requires a minor change to the `docker-compose.yml` template previously shown:
 ```
 version: '2'